aaronsaray/feedlybackgroundtab/README.md

 Want to change your shortcut key?
 Simply visit the options page.

+**Want to donate or show your appreciation?**  Check out my [Kiva.org Team Page](https://www.kiva.org/team/aaron_saray_open_source_software_team) and join the team.
+This isn't a donation - it's a loan from you to those in need.
+You get paid back - continue the cycle to help support people in need.

 Changelog
 ---
+0.9
+* Feedly changed their HTML - so updating the selectors (thanks @bval for help)

 0.8
 * fixed issue where it was breaking for some users - but kept card-view compat